 Outlines Make it Easier to Track Complex Events

-An action outline is a point by point outline of the events that you intend to have happen in your story.
+An action outline is a point-by-point outline of the events that you intend to include in your story.
 The action outline serves as a roadmap for your plot.
 It demonstrates to you how your plot will be driven forward.
 It helps you to think about how an action taken in chapter two might result in an event in chapter ten, due to the sequence of events it causes.

 The beauty of an action outline is that it allows you to look at the complexities of the different things happening in your novel.
 How the choice not to return a phone call early on may result in a lawsuit or a suicide attempt as the story continues.
 These action-based relationships are what are generally lost when you write without an outline.